tomncooper/tomncooper.github.io/content/cv.md

 **[Acritas](http://www.acritas.com/)**

-Software development Intern (March 2014 - July 2014)
+Software Development Intern (March 2014 - July 2014)

 During the summer term of my MSc I worked as a software development intern for Acritas.
 In this role I gained experience in building web applications using Python, Heroku and